Top 10 Server Management Best Practices

 4. Design Backup and Disaster Recovery Plans

-A backup that has never been tested is a backup you cannot trust in a crisis.
+A backup that has never been tested is a backup you can’t trust in a crisis.
 Implement the 3-2-1 rule: three copies of critical data, two different storage media types, and one copy stored offsite.
 Test full restoration quarterly to confirm your recovery time objective (RTO) and recovery point objective (RPO) targets are realistic.

 For Canadian businesses, ensure backup locations comply with data residency requirements under provincial and federal privacy laws.
 Document your RTO (how fast you need to recover) and RPO (how much data loss you can tolerate), then architect your backup solution to meet those targets.